connecttrego/trego_backend/README.md

    - Original filenames are stored in metadata for user reference

 3. **File Retrieval**:
-   - Users can retrieve attachments by order, order item, user, or attachment ID
+   - Users can retrieve attachments by order, order item, user, medicine, or attachment ID
    - System returns S3 URLs for direct file access without server proxying
    - Metadata is provided alongside file URLs for context